atimin/ruby-player/README.md

 Summary
 -------------------------------------
-Ruby Player provide high level client library to access to Player server in pure Ruby Currently (2012-01-07) the Ruby Player are developing and testing with Player 3.1.0 latest svn version
+Ruby Player provide high level client library to access to Player server in pure Ruby.

+Currently (2012-01-07) the Ruby Player are developing and testing with Player 3.1.0 latest svn version

 API coverage